origamiNDroid/Shelly_Bike_Guard_Musical_Bike_Alarm_plus_Amazon_Echo/README.md

 - RFM95W LoRa transceiver for ESP32
 - Utilize LoRa gateway to communicate with sensor instead of relying solely on a wifi router connection
-- Communicate with universities in order to establish LoRa gateways on campus as a common practice -LoRa stands for Long Range and can provide network connectivity of up to 3 miles in urban areas and 10 miles in rural areas.
+- Communicate with universities in order to establish LoRa gateways on campus as a common practice
+  - LoRa stands for Long Range and can provide network connectivity of up to 3 miles in urban areas and 10 miles in rural areas.

 This project is very feasible and practical, especially with the improvements mentioned above.
 This is the solution to a campus free of stolen bicycles.